What are you grateful for?

 When employees feel their work is appreciated and they’re trusted by their boss, they become more loyal to the organization.
 They’re more motivated to get to work, do the best job they possibly can, and rarely quit.

 At first glance, these may seem like two different points, but empathy and teamwork are more closely related than you might think.
-A study in Social Psychological And Personality Science found that gratitude is contagious.
+Gratitude is contagious.
 When you express gratitude to your employees, they perceive you as more responsive and caring, which in turn, encourages them to express concern for you and your organization.

 Likewise, when employees get into the habit of expressive gratitude to one another, covert infighting and passive aggressive behaviors that disrupt teamwork decrease.
 Employees become less likely to retaliate even when given negative feedback, preferring instead to cooperate with each other to solve problems.